wombleton/gitlaw-nz/acts/H/Human Rights Act 1993.md

     Section 130(2B): inserted, on 25 January 2005, by [section 200][273] of the Crown Entities Act 2004 (2004 No 115).

-    Section 130(4): amended, on 1 January 2002, by [section 35(b)][389] of the Human Rights Amendment Act 2001 (2001 No 96).
+    Section 130(4): amended, on 1 January 2002, by [section 35(b)][390] of the Human Rights Amendment Act 2001 (2001 No 96).

 ## Part 6
 Inciting racial disharmony

 ##### 131 Inciting racial disharmony

-*   (1) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $7,000 who, with intent to excite hostility or ill-will against, or bring into contempt or ridicule, any group of persons in New Zealand on the ground of the colour, race, or ethnic or national origins of that group of persons,---
+*   (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $7,000 who, with intent to excite hostility or ill-will against, or bring into contempt or ridicule, any group of persons in New Zealand on the ground of the colour, race, or ethnic or national origins of that group of persons,---

     *   (a) publishes or distributes written matter which is threatening, abusive, or insulting, or broadcasts by means of radio or television words which are threatening, abusive, or insulting; or